NVIDIA/NeMo/README.md

 ## 9. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
-* We observe lower accuracy results for Relative Position Embeddings compared to Absolute Position Embeddings
+* Latest T5 code cannot fine-tune Absolute Position Embedding checkpoints correctly
 * The 22.05 inference container provides better performance for large models like 530B, but can be slower for 5B model for some configurations
 * The inference profiling scripts can fail to produce final summary of results due to the division by zero error.
 The results are still present in CSV files
 * For customers looking to do inference on BCP please use a previous inference container